silvacms/documentation/source/silva/buildout/troubleshooting.rst

 Installing py-ldap
 ``````````````````

-You need to install the OpenLDAP client libraries, and
+To install the OpenLDAP client libraries, and
-:ref:`development-headers` for OpenLDAP if there are packaged
-differently.
+:ref:`development-headers` you do:

 Under Debian/Ubuntu: